sanath-narasimhan/academic-static/content/post/First-Search-engine.md

 <script type="text/javascript" src="https://cdnjs.cloudflare.com/ajax/libs/mathjax/2.7.1/MathJax.js?config=TeX-AMS-MML_HTMLorMML">
 </script>
-Finally we use the input box we created in our application's search page to retrive user search query and make it undergo the same pre-processing as our reviews, converting to lower case, stop word removal and lemmatization.
+Finally, we use the input box we created in our application's search page to retrieve user search query and make it undergo the same pre-processing as our reviews, converting to lower case, stop word removal and lemmatization.
 We calculate the weights of words in the query using only term frequency.
 Now we retrieve the **top 10** reviews from the posting lists of each word in the search query.
 If a review appears in the top-10 elements of every query word, calculate cosine similarity score.